kyverno/website/content/en/docs/Writing policies/validate.md

 ## Validation Failure Action

 The `validationFailureAction` attribute controls admission control behaviors for resources that are not compliant with a policy.
-If the value is set to `enforce`, resource creation or updates are blocked when the resource does not comply.
-When the value is set to `audit`, a policy violation is logged in a `PolicyReport` or `ClusterPolicyReport` but the resource creation or update is allowed.
-For preexisting resources which violate a newly-created policy set to `enforce` mode, Kyverno will allow subsequent updates to those resources which continue to violate the policy as a way to ensure no existing resources are impacted.
+If the value is set to `Enforce`, resource creation or updates are blocked when the resource does not comply.
+When the value is set to `Audit`, a policy violation is logged in a `PolicyReport` or `ClusterPolicyReport` but the resource creation or update is allowed.
+For preexisting resources which violate a newly-created policy set to `Enforce` mode, Kyverno will allow subsequent updates to those resources which continue to violate the policy as a way to ensure no existing resources are impacted.
 However, should a subsequent update to the violating resource(s) make them compliant, any further updates which would produce a violation are blocked.

 ## Validation Failure Action Overrides